jiangjiewei/Keratitis-OL-CDACNN/CDAN/README.md

 The training and testing are executed as follows:

 ## Train CDAN with conjunctival and corneal dataset on GPU
-python train.py --data 'conj-c' --attention False
+python train.py --data 'conj-c' --attention

+## Train DenseNet with conjunctival and corneal dataset on GPU
+python train.py --data 'conj-c'

+## Train CDAN with corneal dataset on GPU
+python train.py --data 'c' --attention

+## Train DenseNet with corneal dataset on GPU
+python train.py --data 'c'

-## Train ResNet50 on GPU
+## Train CDAN with original dataset on GPU
-python keratitis_training_v1.py -a 'resnet50'
+python train.py --data 'ori' --attention

-## Train Inception-v3 on GPU
+## Train DenseNet with original dataset on GPU
-python keratitis_training_v1.py -a 'inception_v3'
+python train.py --data 'ori'

+## Evaluate CDAN with conjunctival and corneal dataset on GPU
+python test.py --data 'conj-c' --attention

-## Evaluate three models of DenseNet121, ResNet50, and Inception-v3 at the same time on GPU
+## Evaluate DenseNet with conjunctival and corneal dataset on GPU
+python test.py --data 'conj-c'

+## Evaluate CDAN with corneal dataset on GPU
+python test.py --data 'c' --attention

+## Evaluate DenseNet with corneal dataset on GPU
+python test.py --data 'c'

+## Evaluate CDAN with original dataset on GPU
+python test.py --data 'ori' --attention

+## Evaluate DenseNet with original dataset on GPU
-python keratitis_testing_v1.py
+python test.py --data 'ori'
 ***

 The representative samples for keratitis, other cornea abnormalities, and normal cornea are presented in /Keratitis-Source/sample.